 |500||Gold dust, pin pong balls||<1|

-Determining the right freight class is obviously a bit complicated, with objects you never thought would be grouped together ending up in the same category.
+Determining the right freight classification is obviously a bit complicated, with objects you never thought would be grouped together ending up in the same category.
 Also, once you have determined the classification of certain goods that you ship regularly, be aware that the NMFTA can update their database and change certain classifications at any time.

 If you’re looking to make a freight shipment, then contact Global Shipping Services today and speak with one of our knowledgeable freight brokers.
 We can answer any of your questions regarding freight class code and make sure your shipment arrives where it needs to be on budget and on time.
 You can also contact the NMFTA for help interpreting your shipping freight class.
 If your item has been manufactured elsewhere, the manufacturer should also know the product’s classification.